-Half square triangles are fun blocks to add to nearly any design.
-Because half square triangles, also referred to as HSTs, are squares made from two triangles, which have a bias edge, they can become distorted when stitched and pressed.
+Half-square triangles are fun blocks to add to nearly any design.
+Because half-square triangles, also referred to as HSTs, are squares made from two triangles that have a bias edge, they can become distorted when stitched and pressed.
 To help keep this from happening, HSTs are generally made oversized and then trimmed down to the correct measurement, also known as squared up.
-Ashley Hough shows how you can save time when making half square triangles by squaring them up as triangles before pressing them into squares.
+Ashley Hough shows how you can save time when making half-square triangles by squaring them up as triangles before pressing them into squares.

 She also shows how to do this using a ruler specifically designed for this technique.
-Once you have mastered both methods of square up half square triangles, learn more about using them in your design with half square triangle piecing.
+Once you have mastered both methods of squaring up half-square triangles, learn more about using them in your design with half-square triangle piecing.
 After you learn about different ways of squaring up half square triangles—check out additional tutorials on different ways to make them.
 While they are generally made from triangles or squares, another fun method is to make them from strips.
-See how to make half square triangles with jelly rolls.
+See how to make half-square triangles with jelly rolls.